metayeti/YABS.js/README.md

 2. Minifies (also optionally, preprocesses) provided JavaScript files, optionally attaches a custom header.

-3. Matches `<script src="...">` attributes in the HTML files to the associated JS files, and updates those entries to match compiled filenames (basically changes extensions in those from .js to .min.js).
+3. Matches `<script src="...">` attributes in the HTML files to the associated JS files, and updates those entries to match compiled filenames (by default, it changes extensions in those from .js to .min.js).

 Please double (and triple) check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
 It is unlikely that this system will be expanded beyond the scope of what it currently does.